JamesYYang/neg-util/README.md

 neg-util
 ===================

-This is some common functions.
+This is modules for some common functions

 Please read ```test\test.js``` for usage.